exasol/bigquery-virtual-schema/doc/user_guide/bigquery_user_guide.md

 TIME               |  ✓        | VARCHAR(16)               |
 TIMESTAMP          |  ✓        | TIMESTAMP                 | Expected range for correct mapping: 1582-10-15 00:00:01 ..
 9999-12-31 23:59:59.9999.
 JDBC driver maps dates before 1582-10-15 00:00:01 incorrectly.
 Example of incorrect mapping: 1582-10-14 22:00:01 -> 1582-10-04 22:00:01

-If you need to use currently unsupported data types or find a way around known limitations, please, [create a GitHub issue](https://github.com/exasol/bigquery-virtual-schema/issues).

 ## Performance

 Please be aware that the current implementation of the dialect can only handle result sets with limited size (a few thousand rows).
 If you need to process a large amount of data, please contact our support team.
-Another implementation of the dialect with a performance improvement (using `IMPORT INTO`) is available, but not documented for self-service because of
+Another implementation of the dialect with a performance improvement (using `IMPORT INTO`) is available, but not documented for self-service because of:

 1. the complex installation process
-2. security risks (a user has to disable the drivers' security manager to use it)
+1. security risks (a user has to disable the drivers' security manager to use it)

 ## Testing information